Philliphades/Philliphades/README.md

 ### WELCOME TO MY PAGE 👋👋👋
 #### Frontend Developer | Angular | Performance Optimization
 My name is Phuoc Nguyen.
 I’m a **Frontend Developer** with nearly 5 years of experience in Angular, specializing in scalable architecture, performance optimization, and UI/UX best practices.
-I have worked on high-standard projects, ensuring compliance with ISO regulations in a laboratory environment.
+I have worked on high-standard projects, ensuring compliance with ISO regulations in a laboratory environment.<br>
-Currently, I’m expanding my expertise in React and Backend (Node.js/NestJS) to become an **AI-Powered Frontend Architect**, integrating AI-driven solutions into modern web applications.
+Currently, I’m expanding my expertise in React and Backend (Node.js/NestJS) to become an **AI-Powered Frontend Architect**, integrating AI-driven solutions into modern web applications.<br>
 Always eager to innovate, optimize, and build the future of frontend development.<br>

 - 💬 Ask me about anything